-Did your name make the list?
+Did your favourite Irish boy names make the list?
 See where it ranked on our definitive list of Gaelic Irish boy names and their meanings!

 Across the globe, Gaelic Irish names are all the rage right now.
-But Irish people have known for centuries that the Gaelic language makes for some impressive and unique names.
+But Irish people have known for centuries that the language makes for some impressive and unique names of Gaelic origin.

-Looking for some inspiration in naming your little bundle of joy?
-Look no further.
+Looking for some inspiration in naming your little baby boy?
+Look no further than our list of Irish names for boys.
 Share in the heritage of ancient Irish kings, warriors, and wise-folk by choosing from these beautiful Gaelic Irish boys names.

 (Note: Many of these names include fadas in the traditional Irish spelling, however, for this article we have used the anglicised spelling, where there is one, for each.)